 Onassis Cultural Centre

 The Alexander S. Onassis Public Benefit Foundation was established in December 1975 in accordance with Aristotle Onassis' last wish to honor the memory of his son, Alexander.
 Culture, education, the environment, health, and social solidarity come first on the agenda of the Alexander S. Onassis Public Benefit Foundation.
 All projects of the Alexander S. Onassis Public Benefit Foundation relate to Greece or Greek culture and civilisation.
-The Onassis Cultural Centre-Athens was inaugurated in December 2010, as a new cultural site accessible to all.
-Its mission is the promotion of modern cultural expression, the support of new Greek artists, the cultivation of international collaborations, the education and lifelong learning, as well as the co-existence and interaction of sciences, innovation and arts.
+The Onassis Cultural Centre-Athens - OCC, commonly known in Greek as the Stegi Grammaton & Technon or simply Stegi - was inaugurated in December 2010, as a new cultural site accessible to all.
+Its mission is the promotion of contemporary cultural expression, the support of new Greek artists, the cultivation of international collaborations, the education and lifelong learning, as well as the co-existence and interaction of sciences, innovation and arts.
 The building was designed by the French architectural firm Architecture Studio whereas the architectural redesign of both amphitheaters was assigned to Architect Mark Foley.

 A 107-109 Syngrou Avenue

 The Eugenides Foundation was established in 1956 as a non-profit-organization with the objective to contribute to the education of young Greeks in science and technology.